jessehouchins/angular-render-context/README.md

 ### Instalation

-Require `'j4'` as an app dependency and include this file in your layout or main JS package.
+Require `'j4'` as an app dependency and include `angular-render-context.js` in your layout or main JS package.

 ### Why?